jamesmartin/gauze/README.md

 ## Footnotes

-Gauze is less than 150 lines of JavaScript and has no dependencies on third party libraries.
+Gauze is less about 150 lines of JavaScript and has no dependencies on third party libraries.
 Please read the code: It's approachable and easy to modify to suit your needs.